Role of non-classicality in mediated spatial quantum correlations: A classical mediator cannot create quantum correlations

 Here, each descriptor is an observable in the $AMB$ Hilbert space, so the tensor product is no longer required.
 As before, the qubit of the $B$ probe is set to be an identity operator, meaning that the descriptor $q_{\mathbb{I}_{B}}$ is simply a tensor product of identity operators of all the qubits in $A$, $M$ and $B$.
 Similarly for \(\hat{H}_{MB} \):

-These resulting Hamiltonians account for the multiple phase flips that have been applied, by storing an extra $(2p-1)$ factor in the primed coefficients $\alpha^{'}$ and $\beta^{'}$ each time an $X$ or $Y$ observable is considered for a qubit mediator.
-We now calculate the commutator for the new degraded Hamiltonians by simply following the same steps as the previous commutator in \eqref{eq:nonclassmediator} as explained in Appendix A.3, obtaining
+These resulting Hamiltonians account for the multiple phase flips that have been applied, by storing an extra $(2p-1)$ factor in the primed coefficients $\alpha^{'}$ and $\beta^{'}$ each time an $X$ or $Y$ observable is considered for a qubit mediator (see the discussion around \eqref{eq:app_degraded_ge_hamiltonian_HAM} in Appendix \ref{sec:appendixA4}).
+We now calculate the commutator for the new degraded Hamiltonians by simply following the same steps as the previous commutator in \eqref{eq:nonclassmediator} as explained in Appendix \ref{sec:appendixA4}, obtaining

-This result is equivalent to the first Hamiltonians commutator we calculated in \ref{eq:nonclassmediator}, with the only difference lying on $\alpha^{'}$ and $\beta^{'}$ coefficients.
-Recalling our inequality in \eqref{main_res_sketch}, we can now modify it to include the effect of the phase flip.

-As discussed in the previous section, only some combinations of mediator's observables contribute to the upper bound in \eqref{main_res_sketch_phase_flip}.
-Interestingly, any non-vanishing term in the sum has at least one phase-flip factor $(2p-1)$ which guarantees that the observables commutator vanishes if $p=\frac{1}{2}$.
-This yields the right-hand side of the inequality \eqref{main_res_sketch_phase_flip} to be 0, making it impossible for the system to increase the quantum correlation between $A$ and $B$.
-Thus, a classical mediator cannot be responsible for the increase in quantum correlations between the two probes: if we experimentally observe the creation of entanglement between $A$ and $B$ under the assumptions of the witness, then the mediator must be non-classical.
+{ This expression has the same algebraic structure as the commutator in \eqref{eq:nonclassmediator}, with the only difference that the coefficients $\alpha$ and $\beta$ are replaced by the phase-flip--degraded coefficients $\alpha'$ and $\beta'$, which incorporate factors of $(2p-1)$ whenever an $X$ or $Y$ mediator observable appears.
+In particular, the dependence of the correlation-gain bound on decoherence enters through the degraded Hamiltonian commutator in \eqref{Degraded_Hamiltonian_Commutator}.
+In direct analogy with \eqref{eq:DeltaQ<fH_[m,m]}, we therefore write

+where $f_{H'}([m_{AM},m_{MB}],p)$ denotes the right-hand side of the bound obtained after specifying the interaction Hamiltonians (i.e.\ the coefficients $\alpha,\beta$) and applying the phase-flip channel with parameter $p$ to the mediator observables, so that the mediator commutators in the expansion are rescaled by the corresponding $(2p-1)$ factors encoded in $\alpha'$ and $\beta'$.}

+{As discussed in the previous section, only certain combinations of mediator observables appearing in the Hamiltonians can contribute to a non-vanishing commutator.
+Crucially, any potentially non-vanishing term in \eqref{Degraded_Hamiltonian_Commutator} contains at least one commutator of mediator observables, which always involves at least a $X$ or $Y$ component; thus, it is accompanied by one or two factors of $(2p-1)$.
+As a consequence, the degraded commutator vanishes at $p=\frac{1}{2}$, so that $f_{H'}([m_{AM},m_{MB}],\tfrac{1}{2})=0$ and

+Therefore, if an experiment observes $\Delta Q_{\mathrm{corr}\,A:B}>0$ under the assumptions of the witness, the mediator cannot be fully {classicalised} in this phase-flip sense, and must retain non-commuting observables dynamically involved in the interaction.}

+{More generally, different noise models acting on $M$ would modify the effective Hamiltonian commutator depending on the way they affect the mediator and its interaction with the probes.
+A detailed study of these decoherence channels {is left} for future work.}